July 17 Moses 15:15 - 16:15 | Investments, Strategy

 - How can they be integrated into the urban fabric?

-- What is to be done with the industrial architectural heritage?
-What are the roles of the city and developers in such projects and how can they cooperate?
+- What role do the city and the developers play in such projects and how can they work together?

-- How can industrial zones become a source of growth for urban economy?
+- How can industrial zones become a source of growth for the urban economy?